 Study abroad programs range from short- to long-term trips throughout the world.
-Students interested in study abroad programs can explore listed programs from universities participating in the Global Health Networking Hub.
+Additional offerings for UB students are listed at the UB Study Abroad site.

 University at Buffalo's Department of Rehabilitation Science offers an intensive 3-credit elective summer course, Health in Brazil.
 The course focuses on comparisons between health services in the United States and Brazil and partners with faculty and students from the Universidade Presidente Antonio Carlos (UNIPAC), in the state of Minas Gerais.

 Sustainable Futures is a ten-week course open to graduate students in architecture, landscape architecture and planning programs, and also by arrangement to students entering their fourth or fifth year of related programs.
 The program offers 12-13 credits through the University at Buffalo’s fully accredited graduate programs in planning and architecture or through our program partners.
 The credits are transferable to other universities.